 Due to the unpleasant job of cleaning up hair and hair messes I also wanted to learn about other remedies for reducing or eliminating Phoebe's hairballs as much as possible.

 We’ve started using the Furminator deshedding tool for cats, they have small and large sized tools for different size of pets and different hair lengths.
-We’re also using the Harringtons Natural Cat Treats for Hairball Control.

 We’ve been grooming big Phoebe with the Furminator and providing the hairball treats for about one month and so far she hasn’t had a hairball vomit episode.
 The chunder on the bed was the last straw!